 Skip to main content

 If you’ve been following the article on depression in this blog, you now know what causes depression and what its symptoms are.
-And whether you’re familiar with clinical depression or not, you may be curious about the ways people deal with depression.
+Whether you’re familiar with clinical depression or not, you may be curious about the ways people deal with depression.

 Most Common Treatments for Depression